An Uncomplicated Indulgence

 Matcha is a finely ground powder of specially cultivated green tea leaves.
 These tea leaves come from trees that are grown in the shade for several weeks before undergoing a special processing technique which involves stem removal and de-viening.
 It is then ground up into a fine green tea powder and consumed with water or milk, like in matcha latte.
 It is also a beloved flavor used in desserts because the earthy profile and astringency contrasts extremely well with the sweetness in desserts.
 Here are a few reader favorites for matcha desserts: matcha mille crepe cake, matcha macarons, matcha coconut cookie.

-Where to Buy Matcha Powder?
+Where Do I Buy Matcha Powder?

 - Cake flour – cake flour is a low protein flour which will help make this pound cake lighter and softer than if using all purpose flour.